eshaankaul29/AmDow/README.md

 ![alt text](https://i.imgur.com/tXI3PBU.png)

 AmDow is a Sketch Plugin which automates the tedious process of making Apple Music Inspired Ambient Shadows.
-With this plugin, all you have to do is select the layer whose property you want transcended into the ambient shadow and enter.
+With this plugin, all you have to do is select the layer whose property you want to be transcended into the ambient shadow and enter.

 # How To Use